sparsemat/sprs/README.rst

     :target: https://travis-ci.org/vbarrielle/sprs

-sprs implements some sparse matrix data structures and linear algebra algorithms.
+sprs implements some sparse matrix data structures and linear algebra algorithms in pure Rust.

-WARNING: this library is still in development, its API is not stable yet.
+The API is a work in progress, and feedback on its rough edges is highly appreciated :)

 Features
 --------